-Catholicism remains the dominant religion in the region with 60% or more of Bolivians.
-Ecuadorians, Colombians, and Venezuelans identifvina Catholic.
-While most of the remaining population identifies as Christian Protestant, some countries also have small Jewish, Baha'i, and Mormon communities.
-Of note. indigenous beliefs and practices are still important to many residents of the Andean Ridge today.
+Catholicism remains the dominant religion in the region with 48% or more of Bolivians.
+Ecuadorians.
+Colombians. and identifying Venezuelans as Catholic While most of the remaining population identifies as Christian Protestant, some countries also have small Jewish, Baha'i, and Mormon communities.
+Of note, indigenous beliefs and practices are still important to many residents of the Andean Ridge today.
 While some people adhere solely to traditional beliefs and practices, others incorporate them with Christian practices.